-Dr. Mike Kennedy is a lot of things — a former state legislator, a family doctor, a lawyer, an Eagle Scout, a husband, a father of eight, and a self-made man who grew up in a single-parent home in less than fortunate circumstances.
+Dr. Mike Kennedy is a lot of things — a state legislator, a family doctor, a lawyer, an Eagle Scout, a husband, a father of eight, and a self-made man who grew up in a single-parent home in less than fortunate circumstances.
 Disputing the notion that all kids who grow up poor are destined for failure, Mike worked hard to find success and provide a better life for his family.

-Working his way through college to support himself, Mike graduated with a bachelor’s degree from BYU, only taking time off to serve a two-year LDS Mission, before graduating from medical school at Michigan State University.
+While working through college to support himself, Mike graduated with a bachelor’s degree from BYU.
+He only took time off to serve a two-year LDS Mission before graduating from medical school at Michigan State University.
 After completing a Family Practice Residency, Mike moved his family back to Utah and started law school at BYU.